MS/MBA Dual Degree Program in Leadership

 The MS/MBA dual degree in leadership program is a rigorous course of study.
 It examines core principles in finance, economics and marketing.
 GCU’s Christian community emphasizes the values of servant leadership and ethical decision-making within business contexts.

 The Benefits of a Leadership Dual Master’s Degree Program

 The MS MBA dual degree at GCU begins with fundamental coursework to build a strong academic framework.
 You will take courses such as:

 - Introduction to Graduate Studies in the College of Business

 - Finance Principles

-As you progress through your studies, you will do an in-depth examination of advanced principles of leadership and business management.
+As you progress through your MS and MBA dual degree studies, you will do an in-depth examination of advanced principles of leadership and business management.
 Economics, marketing management, managerial finance and operations management are all core subject areas you will explore.
 Other key concepts you will study include:

 - Models of leadership styles

 - Coaching, mentoring techniques, leadership development and succession planning